smerchan/smerchan.github.io/_posts/2017-6-28-Introduction-to-Support-Vector-Machines-Motivation-and-Basics.md

 2 - We can transform our data space into a higher dimension (say from 2d to 3d, but higher dimensions are also possible) in the hope that the points would be linearly separable in that space.
 We'll use the "kernel trick" in this case, which would be computationally inexpensive because of the dependence of objective function on the dot product of the input vectors.

-But, for now, you can take a break.
+## Concluding Remarks
 We'll learn about these two methods in the next post.
 If you have any questions or suggestions, please let me know in the comments.
 Thanks for reading.